rng-guy/NFSMWBartender/README.txt

 This feature set lets you change (per Heat level)
  • at which distance and how quickly you can get busted,
  • how long it takes to lose the cops and enter Cooldown mode,
+ • at which time interval you gain passive bounty,
  • the maximum bounty multiplier for destroying cops quickly,
  • the internal cooldown for regular roadblock spawns,
  • the internal cooldown for Heavy and LeaderStrategy spawns,